Active Leatherwood Honey - TA15+ and TA10+

 Active?
 Why is our Active Leatherwood Honey called active?

 Honey has been used since the beginning of recorded history as a treatment for many types of ailments.
-One of the properties it has been observed to possess is the ability to stop infections.
-This is due to its antibacterial activity: hence the descriptor ?active? (see point 3 below).
+One of the properties it seems to possess is the ability to reduce infections.
+This seems to be due to its antibacterial activity: hence the descriptor 'active' (see point 3 below).

-Honey can stop bacterial infection in three ways:
+Honey seems to reduce bacterial infection in three ways:

 1. It has a very low water content which inhibits bacterial growth.

 2. Honey is sufficiently acidic to prevent the growth of many bacteria.

 3. It may contain antibacterial compounds such as methylglyoxal (MGO) or it can produce antibacterial substances such as hydrogen peroxide under appropriate conditions.

 Most honey has the first two properties but if it also has the third property it is called 'active' honey.